To understand what your Expected Family Contribution (EFC) is, it helps to first understand what it isn’t.

 - Independent students with a spouse and no other dependents

 - Independent students with dependents other than a spouse

-No matter how you estimate your Expected Family Contribution, you will need the same information at your side.
-Your most recent tax return will be helpful.
+No matter how you estimate your Expected Family Contribution, you’ll need to have the same information readily available.
+Examples of necessary data can include:

-After filling out the DOE worksheet that applies to your family’s financial situation, the EFC assigned to you in your college award letters shouldn’t come as a surprise.
+Once you go through the estimation process, the EFC assigned to you in your college award letters shouldn’t come as a surprise.

-But it’s possible you will experience some real-life surprises after filing your FAFSA.
-Your Expected Family Contribution of $10,000 could shrink to $5,000, for example, if your breadwinner father or mother suddenly loses a job or falls ill.
+But it’s possible for your life and financial situation to drastically change after filing your FAFSA.
+Your EFC of $10,000 could shrink to $5,000, for example, if your breadwinner parent suddenly loses a job or falls ill.

 It’s important to discuss any questions and concerns with your school’s financial aid office as soon as a problem comes to light.
-The representatives there should be able to help you secure as much federal aid as possible, no matter your initial EFC.
+The representatives there can help you secure the federal aid you now qualify for, no matter your initial EFC.

-There is a simple math equation to understand the importance of the Expected Family Contribution (EFC).
+There is a simple equation that may help you understand what your EFC really means when financing your education.
 Simply subtract it from your school’s cost of attendance (COA):

 Common forms of federal need-based aid include:

 Need-based loans are generally preferable to other loans.
 A direct subsidized loan, for example, is a more cost-effective alternative to a direct unsubsidized loan because the government will pay interest on the subsidized loan while you’re enrolled, and during periods of deferment.